Misterklio/CODING-2.0-OS-shell-/README.md

 # CODING 2.0 — Web Desktop Script

-A single‑file web desktop implemented in `coding.php` with a dock of app icons and draggable popup windows.
+A single‑file web desktop implemented in `coding2.0.php` with a dock of app icons and draggable popup windows.
 Includes an app store popup "APPTools 1.0" to quickly launch apps.
 Designed to run under XAMPP or any PHP environment.

 ## Overview

 - Desktop‑like UI: dock icons, popup windows with title bars, close buttons.
 - Persistent state: reopens previously open apps on reload via `localStorage`.
-- Self‑contained: HTML, CSS, and JS in `coding.php` for easy drop‑in use.
+- Self‑contained: HTML, CSS, and JS in `coding2.0.php` for easy drop‑in use.
 - Quick app launching: APPTools 1.0 store shows apps as cards.

 ## Quick Start

 1. Place this folder under your web root (e.g., XAMPP `htdocs`).
 2. Start a PHP dev server:
-   - If you have system PHP: `php -S localhost:8000 -t /Applications/XAMPP/xamppfiles/htdocs/coding`
+   - If you have system PHP: `php -S localhost:8000 -t /htdocs/coding`
    - Using XAMPP’s PHP on macOS:
-     `/Applications/XAMPP/xamppfiles/bin/php -S 127.0.0.1:8000 -t /Applications/XAMPP/xamppfiles/htdocs/coding`
+     `/bin/php -S 127.0.0.1:8000 -t /htdocs/coding`
-3. Open `http://127.0.0.1:8000/coding.php` in your browser.
+3. Open `http://127.0.0.1:8000/coding2.0.php` in your browser.

 ## Included Apps